chatdaddy/typescript-client/README.md

 	You can get this information from the [API page](https://app.chatdaddy.tech/settings/api) on ChatDaddy.
 3. Run example scripts using `yarn ts-node examples/{example-script}`
 	- Eg. `yarn ts-node examples/send-message`

+### Rate Limits
+{
+	public: 500,
+	authenticated: 50,
+	total: 1000,
+}

+The rate limits for unauth

+### Transcoding Attachments
+You should use the "permanentlyStoreAttachments" of "MessagesApi" to save the decoded attachments to your messages.
+Calling this route for a given message will save the attachment to the message and return the attachment object.